Kliatt

 Kliatt (stylized as KLIATT) was a bimonthly magazine that published reviews of young adult literature.
-It also published reviews of related media, such as educational software, that was designed for teachers and librarians interested in promoting reading among young adults.
-Each issue contained a featured article.
+It also published reviews of related media, such as educational software, designed for teachers and librarians interested in promoting reading among young adults.
+Each issue included a featured article.
 The magazine was established in 1967 and published its final issue in November 2008.
 In 2004, it had a circulation of 2,300.